 The Company's operations were heavily impacted by the closure of the Iraq-Turkey pipeline ("ITP") on March 25, 2023, a situation that continues as of the date of these financial statements.
-The Atrush Block has had zero production since early April 2023 when the Block's oil storage reached its capacity.
-However, as announced by HKN Energy Ltd. ("HKN"), the operator of the Sarsang Block, Sarsang oil production has continued at a reduced production rate, with additional oil storage capacity secured late in April 2023, and sales to local refineries on an ad hoc basis.
+The Atrush Block had no production since early April 2023 when the block's oil storage reached its capacity, but production restarted on November 7, 2023, at a reduced rate.
+The Sarsang Block has continued producing at a reduced rate with additional oil storage capacity secured late in April 2023 and sales to local refineries on an ad hoc basis.
 The Company understands that negotiations continue between officials in Iraq and Turkey about re-opening the ITP.
-The recent passage of the Iraq federal budget for 2023-2025, including a production commitment from the Kurdistan Regional Government ("KRG"), is intended to enable regular monthly budget transfers from Iraq to the KRG to commence, as well as normalization of relations between the region and the Federal Government of Iraq.
+See Note 22 for further detail on recent developments.

-Since the ITP shutdown, the Company and its operating partners have engaged in a number of initiatives aimed at cutting costs (both operating and capital expenditures) for the Company's two assets at the Atrush Block and Sarsang Block.
-The Company is actively pursuing further cost-reduction initiatives and encouraging our operating partners to pursue additional local sales to improve liquidity.
-The Company recently successfully engaged with its bondholders to seek additional balance-sheet flexibility given the current pipeline and payment situation, refer to Note 22.
+Since the ITP shutdown, the Company and its operating partners have engaged in a number of initiatives aimed at cutting costs (both operating and capital expenditures) for the Company's two assets.
+The Company is actively pursuing further cost-reduction initiatives and encouraging our operating partners to increase or commence local sales to improve liquidity.
+During the quarter, the Company successfully engaged with its bondholders to seek additional balance-sheet flexibility given the current pipeline and payment situation, refer to Note 14.

-Uncertainty remains regarding the timing of payments by the KRG for accounts receivables from oil sales.
+Uncertainty remains regarding the timing and viability of payments by the Kurdistan Regional Government ("KRG") for accounts receivable from past oil sales.
 As a result, the Company has adjusted the credit loss provision to reflect this uncertainty, refer to Note 12 for additional information.
 The Company (together with other international oil companies) is still discussing the appropriate recovery mechanism for these receivables with the KRG, but full recovery is expected based on precedents.

-Considering the impact of all of the above, the Company expects to have sufficient cash in the next 12 months to fund its costs.
-However, if the ITP remains closed, local sales do not continue and there is no recovery of the KRG receivables, the Company could require additional liquidity to fund the 2025 Bond obligations due on July 30, 2024.
-The possibility that the Company's financial resources are insufficient for the next 12 months indicates a material uncertainty that may cast significant doubt over the Company's ability to continue as a going concern.
+Considering the impact of all of the above, and including the current local sales commitments, the Company expects to have sufficient cash in the next 12 months to fund its costs.
+However, if the ITP remains closed, local sales do not continue and there is no recovery of the KRG receivables, the Company could require additional liquidity to fund the 2025 Bond obligations.
+The possibility that the Company's financial resources are potentially insufficient to meet its debt obligations indicates a material uncertainty that may cast significant doubt over the Company's ability to continue as a going concern.
 Therefore, the Company might be unable to realize its assets and discharge its liabilities in the normal course of business.
 These interim consolidated financial statements do not include the adjustments that would result if the Company is unable to continue as a going concern.